Savers, brace for additional interest rate hikes. Maybe not this week, but almost definitely later this year.

 Also, watch out for attractive deals with expiration dates.
 Many credit unions and online banks offer rates that are more competitive than the ones provided by traditional banks.
 But some of them are only temporary.

-“They have to look at the terms of those accounts that they’re putting their money in because some might only offer teaser rates for a short period of time and then the rates come down from there,” says Ted Snow, a certified financial planner professional in Addison, Texas and the founding principal of Snow Financial Group.
+“They have to look at the terms of those accounts that they’re putting their money in because some might only offer teaser rates for a short period of time and then the rates come down from there,” says Ted Snow, CFP professional in Addison, Texas, and the founding principal of Snow Financial Group.

 You’ll also need to think about inflation.
 If you dump a large sum of money into a single deposit account, your savings could lose value over time.

-Mark Vermillion, a certified financial planner professional with JGC Wealth Management in Salem, Oregon, recommends grouping assets into buckets based on when you plan to spend them.
+Mark Vermillion, CFP professional with JGC Wealth Management in Salem, Oregon, recommends grouping assets into buckets based on when you plan to spend them.
 If you have funds you intend to save for at least five years, he suggests finding ways to hedge against inflation.

 Building a portfolio of stocks, real estate, commodities and bonds outside of your government-insured deposit accounts often is the best way to do that.